-From this point on we will proceed as if you were using Pro-Bed 2000 bedding epoxy and the release agent contained in the Deluxe pillar bedding kit.
-If using another Brand of bedding epoxy be sure to follow the instructions from that manufacture.
+From this point on we will proceed as if you were using Pro-Bed 2000 bedding epoxy and release agent contained in the Deluxe pillar kit.
+If using another Brand of bedding epoxy be sure to follow the instructions from their manufacture.

-After carefully removing the pillars, using the brush supplied in the kit apply mold release over the entire barreled action and all the parts EXCEPT THE PILLARS.
+After carefully removing the pillars using the brush supplied in the kit apply mold release to over the entire barreled action and all parts EXCEPT THE PILLARS.